Pleural Effusion Treatment & Management

 Tuberculous pleuritis

-Tuberculous pleuritis typically is self-limited.
-However, because 65% of patients with primary tuberculous pleuritis reactivate their disease within 5 years, empiric anti-TB treatment is usually begun pending culture results when sufficient clinical suspicion is present, such as an unexplained exudative or lymphocytic effusion in a patient with a positive PPD finding.
+Tuberculous pleuritis is typically self-limited.
+However, because 65% of patients with primary tuberculous pleuritis reactivate their disease within five years, empiric anti-TB treatment is usually begun pending culture results when sufficient clinical suspicion is present, such as an unexplained exudative or lymphocytic effusion in a patient with a positive PPD finding.

 Chylous effusions